Need pest help? Save $50 on your first recurring service today with code GET50

 Honey Bee Sting

-A honey bee is able to sting a person or predator using its stinger.
-Honey bee stings are quite painful and even life threatening to a small percentage of people who are allergic to the venom.
-Honey bees usually sting as a form of defense of themselves or their colony.
+A honey bee can sting a person or predator using its stinger.
+Honey bee stings are quite painful and even life-threatening to a small percentage of people who are allergic to the venom.
+Honey bees usually sting as a way to defend themselves or their colony.

 Honey bee stings are known to be very painful, but the symptoms that result from a sting vary, depending on the amount of poison that has entered the immune system of the victim.
 The initial pain eventually fades, but only after a period of swelling and itching.
-Some individuals may also experience visible signs, including redness of the skin around the sting.
-Although the honey bee sting is not commonly hazardous, some people may be allergic to the bee’s venom and will experience such severe side effects as nausea, fainting and, in extreme cases, death.
+Some individuals may also experience visible signs, including skin redness around the sting.
+Although the honey bee sting is not commonly hazardous, some people may be allergic to the bee’s venom and will experience such severe side effects as nausea, fainting, and, in extreme cases, death.

 Do Honey Bees Sting?